-The Pre-Law Program serves undergraduate students from all areas of the University interested in exploring a potential legal career and provides them with opportunities to acquire the knowledge and skills necessary for successful preparation for law school.
-Students interested in legal careers should choose their undergraduate majors to match their interests and abilities, but should contact the Pre-Law Program as early as possible so they can receive effective guidance for exploring a potential legal vocation.
-The interdisciplinary Pre-Law Studies minor is a specific interdisciplinary curriculum within the Pre-Law Program for students who are planning to attend law school.
+The Prelaw Program serves undergraduate students from all areas of the University interested in exploring a potential legal career.
+We serve as a resource to assist students discern whether they have a vocation for the law, and then if they determine that is their path, to provide them with opportunities to acquire the knowledge and skills necessary for successful preparation for law school and a future legal career.
+Students interested in legal careers should choose their undergraduate majors to match their individual interests and abilities, but should contact the Prelaw Program as early as possible so they can receive effective guidance for exploring a potential legal vocation.
+The interdisciplinary Prelaw Studies minor is a specific interdisciplinary curriculum within the Prelaw Program for students who are planning to attend law school.

 The interdisciplinary Prelaw Studies minor enhances students' preparation for law school by promoting both the development of skills considered essential by law schools and legal professionals (critical reasoning, writing and analytical skills) and professional behavior skills.
 The Prelaw Program, i.e., the Director together with fifteen additional Prelaw faculty advisers, does this through curriculum guidance for developing the skills set needed for success in their future legal education and career combined with mentored, meaningful, real-world participatory experiential learning that builds applied professional skills, like our award-winning Mock Trial team and our legal internships program.
 Throughout the academic year we support students with law school admissions fairs, aid in preparing for the Law School Admission Test (LSAT), including simulated tests and prep workshops, and individual assistance in law school application preparation and law school selection.
 Moreover, we offer a strong sense of community for Prelaw students with our undergraduate chapter of Phi Alpha Delta and other opportunities for development based on the individual student's talents, interests and goals.